Man Singh I: Early life of Man Singh I

 He was the son of Raja Bhagwant Das and his wife Bhagawati of Amer.
 He was born on Sunday, 21 December 1550.

 Initially known as Kunwar (prince), Man Singh received the title of Mirza or Raja (King) and the rank mansab of 5000 after the death of his father on 10 December 1589 from Akbar.
-On 26 August 1605, Man Singh became a mansabdar of 7,000, i.e., a commander of 7,000 cavalry in the Mughal forces, which was the maximum command for anyone other than a son of the Mughal emperor and the guardian of Khusrau, the eldest son Jahangir.
-Akbar called him Farzand (son).
+On 26 August 1605, Man Singh became a mansabdar of 7,000, i.e., a commander of 7,000 cavalry in the Mughal forces, which was the maximum command for anyone other than a son of the Mughal emperor and the guardian of Khusrau, the eldest son of Jahangir.
 He fought many important campaigns for Akbar.
-Kunwar Man Singh led the Mughal Army in the well-known battle of Haldighati fought in 1576 against the Kingdom of Mewar and for his reestablishment of Jagannath Temple of Puri, Orissa.
+Kunwar Man Singh led the Mughal Army in the well-known battle of Haldighati fought in 1576 against the Kingdom of Mewar.
+He is also known for his reestablishment of Jagannath Temple of Puri, Orissa, construction of Kashi Vishwanath Temple, Varanasi.

 War against Mewar

 Man Singh was sent by Akbar to Maharana Pratap to make a treaty with Akbar and accept Mughal sovereignty.
-However Pratap, as a grandson of Rana Sanga, wanted to drive out Mughals as foreign invaders from Indian soil; he refused to accept Akbar's sovereignty and called Akbar 'a lowly Turk.

-Man Singh was appointed by Akbar to lead the Mughal Army against the kingdom of Mewar.
-Man Singh started from Ajmer on 3 April 1576.

-In the Battle of Haldighati, Pratap had 3,000 horsemen, some elephants and 400 Bhil archers under Rana Poonja.
+However Pratap refused, starting the Battle of Haldighati in 1576.

+Pratap had 3,000 horsemen, elephants and 400 Bhil archers under Rana Poonja.
 A small artillery unit was also with him under Hakim Khan Sur.
 The force was divided into five wings.
 The advance wing was under Hakim Khan Sur, Bhim Singh Dodiya and Ramdas Rathore.
 The right wing was under Bhamashah and Maharaja Ramshah Tanwar.
 The left wing was under Jhala Man Singh.
 Rana Pratap was in the centre.
-Behind him was Rao Poonja with his Bhil warriors.
+Behind him was Rana Punja with his Bhil warriors.

 Man Sing's Forces Consisted of 10,000 horsemen, infantry and some elephants.
 This included 4,000 Kachwaha Rajput forces. and 5,00 Mughal forces, out of which, 1,000 were other Hindu reserves, and 5,000 were Muslims.

 This force was divided into five wings.
 There were two advance wings.
 The first was under Sayyid Hashim Barha, son of Sayyed Mahmud Khan, Jagannath Kachwaha and Asaf Ali Khan.
 The second advance troop was under Madho Singh Kachwaha.
 Behind this was Man Singh.
 To his right was Mulla Qazi Khan and to his left were Sayyeds of Barah.
 At first Rana Pratap attacked and scattered the advance and left wings of the Mughal army but soon momentum shifted with Mansingh's counter charge forced Pratap to retreat back.
 Jagannath Kachwaha killed Ramshah Tanwar and Rajput warriors of both sides engaged in a fierce battle.
 The Mughals were the victors and inflicted significant casualties among the Mewaris but failed to capture Pratap, who escaped to the hills.